FrederikKlein/aisaac/README.md

 ## Installation

 Before installing `aisaac`, ensure you have a compatible Python version installed.
+Python >= 3.9 is required.
+The system was tested on Python 3.10 though.
 Then, follow these steps:

 1. Clone the `aisaac` repository:
    ```bash